Arevy/e-commerce-backend/README.md

 ## Redis Usage
 - The service attempts to connect to Redis on launch.
-When unreachable or when `REDIS_DISABLED=true`, a local memory map takes over caching for carts, wishlists, CMS pages, and the new aggregated user-context payloads.
+When unreachable or when `REDIS_DISABLED=true`, a local memory map takes over caching for carts, wishlists, CMS pages, user-context payloads, and sessions.
-- Keys follow the pattern `cart:{userId}`, `wishlist:{userId}`, and
+- Keys follow the pattern `cart:{userId}`, `wishlist:{userId}`,
+  `user-context:{userId}`, and `session:{sessionId}` (with `session-user:{userId}`
-  `user-context:{userId}`.
-They are invalidated automatically after any mutation that changes the underlying state.
+  for quick lookups).
+They are invalidated automatically after mutations, session revocations, or logout.
-- TTL defaults to 60 seconds for carts, 120 seconds for wishlists, and the user context reuses the wishlist TTL.
-Adjust in the respective services if you need tighter or looser caching.
+- TTL defaults to 60 seconds for carts, 120 seconds for wishlists, and `SESSION_TTL_SECONDS` (default 7 days) for authenticated sessions.
+Adjust the respective services if you need tighter or looser caching.

 ## Database Footprint
 The schema provisions: